signalfx/gdi-specification/README.md

 - [1]: See [stability guarantees](./specification/versioning.md) for details.

+## Experimental

+Everything in the specification starts as `Experimental`.

+`Experimental` sections SHOULD NOT be expected to be feature-complete.
+In some cases, the experiment MAY be discarded and removed entirely.
+Long-term dependencies SHOULD NOT be taken against experimental sections.

 ### Feature freeze

 In addition to the statuses above, documents may be marked as `Feature-freeze`.